-Next, users need to navigate to uniswap.org and click on “Use Uniswap” on the page.
+Next, users must navigate uniswap.org and click “Use Uniswap” on the page.
 Next, they need to connect their chosen wallet to the platform.
 They need to give permission from their wallet and allow Uniswap.5.

-After that, the platform will give the person an option to swap tokens.
+After that, the platform will allow the person to swap tokens.
 They can select which tokens to swap.
 Then users need to confirm the transaction from their ERC-20 wallet.

-Finally, users need to wait for the transaction to appear on the Ethereum blockchain.
+Finally, users must wait for the transaction to appear on the Ethereum blockchain.
 They then receive the crypto they swapped for.

-There are other decentralized exchanges on the market that perform similarly to Uniswap.
+There are other decentralised exchanges on the market that perform similarly to Uniswap.
 Sushiswap is the first obvious competitor.

 This DEx runs liquidity pools and relies on the community to vote on changes to the platform.
-SUSHI token holders also receive a reward from transaction fees.
+SUSHI token holders also receive a reward for transaction fees.

 Another upcoming DEx competitor is Kadenaswap.
 Stuart Popejoy developed Kadena, a hybrid blockchain that can communicate across different networks.
-He states that Kadena’s bridge infrastructure, which allows cross-chain token transfers, can handle the problem of increasingly higher gas fees on Ethereum.
+He states that Kadena’s bridge infrastructure, which allows cross-chain token transfers, can handle the increasing gas fees on Ethereum.

 In essence, Kadenaswap attempts to solve the issue of high gas fees by dividing liquidity pools and transactions across multiple chains.

-Uniswap is a decentralized exchange, using liquidity pools and an automated market maker system to gain high liquidity and calculate coin prices.
+Uniswap is a decentralised exchange, using liquidity pools and an automated market maker system to gain high liquidity and calculate coin prices.

 Users require an ERC-20 wallet to use the platform.
 They can become liquidity providers if they stake a token in a liquidity pool.
 They will receive a reward from transactions in that pool.

-Finally, the platform solves many issues concerning decentralized crypto exchanges.
+Finally, the platform solves many issues concerning decentralised crypto exchanges.
 But the problem of high gas fees on Ethereum still exists.